jreisinger/docs/README.md

-Code, Docker image and data for https://reisinge.net.
+Code and data for my [home page](https://reisinge.net).
 If you edit stuff in `data` folder it will be reflected almost instantly in https://reisinge.net.

 ## Initialize the project